simonhoyos/rust-learning/notes.md

 - Rust consistently permits an extra tailing comma everywhere commas are used.
 - Vectors and Arrays can call slice methods.
 - Everything is an expression, everything produces a value.
+- It's consider a good practice to omit the types whenever they can be inferred.